White Sox prospect Burger to play in local St. Louis league

 “I feel badly for these guys, you know, from top to bottom, that were going to be in the minor leagues this year,” said Chris Getz, the director of player development for the White Sox.
 “Every year is a precious year, certainly some more than others.
 But, you know, not to get the at-bats or the innings or just play games and compete, there’s a downside to that.”

-The 24-year-old Burger originally was going to serve as a manager in the CarShield Collegiate League.
+The 24-year-old Burger originally was going to serve as a manager in the CarShield Collegiate League, which is based in O’Fallon, Missouri.
 Joe Lincoln, the commissioner of the league, was a volunteer assistant at Missouri State when Burger starred for the Bears.

 Burger was focusing on his training before his father, Mike, became an assistant coach in the league.
 That’s when Burger contacted the White Sox to see if it would be OK if he played.